Who we are: CARFAC Alberta’s Artistic Goals and Mandate

 - By explaining the role and profession of artists

 - By promoting art-making as a profession

 CARFAC Alberta’s goals are to innovate:

 - By using a cooperative model with province-wide scope

 - By actively seeking opportunities for under-represented voices

 - By responding to the changing needs of visual artists

-Alberta artists need an organization that can respond to the changing needs of visual artists and this role is being fulfilled by CARFAC Alberta.
-An organization is needed to provide information, advice, and professional development opportunities so that the visual arts sector in Alberta can continue to grow and prosper.
+Alberta visual artists need an organization that can respond to their changing needs and this role is being fulfilled by CARFAC Alberta.
+An organization is needed to provide information, advice, and professional development opportunities so that the visual arts sector in Alberta can continue to grow and thrive.

 Alberta is a vibrant province with a population that is expanding rapidly.
 Living in such a province has many advantages for workers but the boom-and-bust cycle of an industry-based economy have a direct impact on visual artists’ ability to sell their work, find other employment and housing, afford health and life insurance, and find affordable studio space.

 The resources CARFAC Alberta offers to visual artists can help them weather the variability of Alberta’s economy, and allow them to grow their practice (and their income) here and elsewhere.
 CARFAC Alberta is focused on providing information and resources to individual visual artists and to organizations that deal with visual artists and their work.